4 July, 2024

 Although never too crowded, Sai Wan and Ham Tin beaches tend to attract more crowds as they are the first beaches you reach (and the only with facilities!).
 Take on the extra walk and head to Tai Wan or Tung Wan for extra seclusion.

-The beaches are also dog friendly, which is a rarity in Hong Kong.
-There are always plenty of pups about enjoying a day in the sand, so if yours can handle the hike in, we highly recommend taking them along for a day out.
+The beaches are also dog-friendly, which is a rarity in Hong Kong.
+There are always plenty of pups about, so if yours can handle the hike in, we highly recommend taking them along for a day out.

 Surfing At Ham Tin And Sai Wan

 It’s not called “Big Wave Bay” for nothing, and the beaches of Tai Long Wan are one of the most popular surf spots in Hong Kong.
 What better place could there be to rent a board and take on the waves?
-Experienced surfers can rent boards from the restaurant on Ham Tin, but for beginners, we recommended booking a class via Surf Hong Kong in Sai Wan.
+Experienced surfers can rent boards from the restaurant on Ham Tin, but for beginners, we recommended booking a class via A-Team Edventures in Sai Wan.

-Surf Hong Kong is situated in Sai Wan, which is the most accessible beach and typically has the smallest and most beginner-friendly waves.
+Sai Wan is the most accessible beach and typically has the smallest and most beginner-friendly waves.
 More experienced surfers tend to head to Tai Wan for better quality waves.
 As this beach is also further away from the main trail, it is also likely to be less busy.

 Tai Long Wan Waterfalls — Sheung Luk Stream